-La Touche Training, part of Wilmington plc, is committed to protecting the privacy and security of your personal information.
+La Touche Training, is committed to protecting the privacy and security of your personal information.
 This privacy notice describes how we collect and use personal information about you in accordance with data protection law.
 Please read it carefully.

 Data protection law says that the personal information we hold about you must be: